I have created a new fallback mail ID:

 firstname.lastname@example.org **This is in addition to my regular/main ID which is very popular as always : email@example.com.**

 “Hope for the best, but be prepared for the worst”, they taught us in school.
 I suddenly remembered this wise advise when scanning my daily emails on gmail.
-I wanted to be ready to face the horrible disaster of being cut off from my emails (at gmail).
+I wanted to be ready to face the nightmare of being cut off from my emails (at gmail).
 I thought about the highly unlikely event that gmail becomes defunct or extinct.
 Or when gmail becomes inaccessible to me (password gets hacked, or gets corrupt or is forgotten).
 I wanted a fall-back option and wanted to make it easy for all my correspondents to bumplessly accept the change.
 I have now created a fall-back email-ID for myself :

-This mail ID has a distinct user name (different from the earlier one).
-It uses my own domain name.
-Every mail you send from here, gets an autoresponse.
-The mail is saved here and a duplicate copy is also sent to my usual/main mail ID (gmail).
+This mail ID has a distinct user name (very different from the earlier one).
+It uses my own domain name (unlike the main ID which is on gmail).
+Every mail you send from here, gets an autoresponse (so you know your mail has reached me).
+The mail is saved here (at drpartha.org.in) and a duplicate copy is forwarded to my usual/main mail ID (gmail).
 People have got used to prompt responses/reactions from me for all the mail they send me.
 And when some email goes unresponded, they may conclude that I am dead (an inevitable possibility).
-Although an alternative ID exists, I advise people to use the main/usual ID (gmail) until I ask them to switch over to my fallback ID.
+See Quand je ne serai plus la.

 Although I watch both mail Ids regularly, I might be a bit slow in answering mails sent to my fallback ID.

 Keep in touch,